1. Home

 Expansion

-After years of solar energy production, if you decide that you need more panels, having a microinverter-based system vs a string inverter will make it easier to expand your energy capacity.
+After years of solar energy production, if you decide that you need more panels, having a microinverter-based system rather than a string inverter will make it easier to expand your energy capacity.

-Separately, the independent operation of microinverters may allow you to add new solar panels (and microinverters) later on, without any additional equipment upgrades required.
+Separately, the independent operation of microinverters usually allows you to add new solar panels (and microinverters) later without any additional equipment or equipment upgrades required.

 As two different module-level power electronics (MLPEs) microinverters and power optimizers are essentially designed to deliver the same results.
 Both technologies help capture the individual performance of your solar panels when separate panels are generating electricity at variable efficiencies due to direction, shading, damage, or other variables.